Notes

 that

-several other important files will be automatically recreated (thus,
+several other important files can be automatically recreated (thus,

 restored to factory their defaults) if you